Suryalakshmi Cotton Mills Ltd Directors Report.

+There are no materially significant related party transactions made by the company with Promoters, Directors or Key Managerial Personnel etc. which may have potential conflict with the interest of the company at large.
+Thus disclosure in Form AOC-2 is not required.
 All Related Party Transactions are presented to the Audit Committee and the Board.
 Omnibus approval is obtained for the transactions which are foreseeable and repetitive in nature.
 A statement of all related party transactions is presented before the Audit Committee and the Board on a quarterly basis, specifying the nature, value and terms and conditions of the transactions.
 The Related Party Transactions Policy as approved by the Board is uploaded on the companys website at the web link: http://www.suryalakshmi.com/policyonrelated.html

 vii) No Loans/Guarantees / Investments under Section 186 of the Companies Act, 2013 have been made during the year.